 - You can attend as many workshops as you’d like!
 Workshops do not count towards your two sessions/week.

-- If you know you can’t attend your session, please log in to the scheduler and cancel your appointment or email us at writing.center@baruch.cuny.edu or call (646) 312-4012 so that another student can get help.
+- If you know you can’t attend your session, please log in to the schedule and cancel your appointment or email us at [email protected] or call (646) 312-4012 so that another student can get help.

 - For more information on our policies, visit our FAQs page.